On the homotopy theory for Lie $\infty$-groupoids, with an application to integrating $L_\infty$-algebras: Introduction

 Throughout, we try to write for a somewhat broader audience, which could include, for example, readers from differential/Poisson geometry with interests in both Lie groupoid theory and $L_\infty$-algebras.
 We attempt a self-contained presentation, within reason, and use only a minimal amount of technical machinery.
 We recognize that some of the auxiliary results presented here can reside in a more general framework well known to experts in abstract homotopy theory.

 We begin in Section \ref{sec:iCFO}, where we give the axioms for an incomplete category of fibrant objects (iCFO) for a homotopy theory.
 We show that many of the nice properties which hold for CFOs also hold for iCFOs.
 For example, we show that the mapping space between two objects in the Dwyer-Kan simplicial localization of a small iCFO, equipped with functorial path objects and functorial pullbacks of acyclic fibrations, can be described as the nerve of a category of spans.
+We also introduce in this section the notion of an functor being exact with respect to a class of distinguished fibrations.
+Such a functor has many of the same properties as an exact functor between CFOs.
+The main difference is that the functor is only required to preserve those fibrations contained in a distinguished subclass of fibrations in the source category.

 In Section \ref{sec:higher_gpd}, we recall the definitions of an $n$-groupoid object and a Kan fibration in a large category (such as the category of Banach manifolds) equipped with a ``pretopology''.
 Many of the basic constructions in this section and throughout the paper require taking limits in this category which a priori do not exist.
 Hence, limits must be treated as limits of sheaves, and then shown to be representable.
 Furthermore, we later on define weak equivalences between $n$-groupoids in terms of the simplicial Yoneda embedding.
 We therefore need to deal with sheaves over large categories.
 To resolve any set-theoretical problems, we employ the standard workaround by passing to a larger Grothendieck universe.
 In theory, this could introduce a dependence on this ``enlargement'' (e.g., see \cite{Waterhouse:1975}).
 So we show explicitly in Appendix \ref{sec:universe} that, for the case of Lie $n$-groupoids, all of our results are independent of choice of Grothendieck universe.